 What is TQCache?

-Implemented in Go, TQCache works as both an embeddable library and a standalone
+Implemented in Go, TQCache works as both an embeddable library and a standalone server.
+It speaks the Memcached protocol (both text and binary), meaning it works out-of-the-box with existing clients, including PHP’s native memcached session handler.

 The Trade-off: Memory vs. Disk

 The primary architectural difference between TQCache and its alternatives is how it stores data.
 Memcached stores everything in RAM and it is fast.
 Redis (typically) keeps the dataset in RAM for speed, periodically dumping to disk or appending to a log for persistence.
-TQCache keeps only the keys in RAM, while the actual values rely on the operating system’s page cache and are stored on disk (using append-only logs).
+TQCache keeps only the keys in RAM, while the actual values rely on the operating system’s page cache and are stored on disk (using fixed-size records).

 The “Niche” Advantage